socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### More Information
+See blog post ["https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html"](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html) by C. Pautasso and O. Zimmermann for a deeper, only half-serious terminology discussion, examples as well as pointers to related taxonomies and templates.

 arc42 recommends to have [top three to five QAs in Section 1 of architecture descriptions](http://docs.arc42.org/section-1/), suggests a [Section 2 dealing with constraints](http://docs.arc42.org/section-2/) and puts the detailed quality requirements section towards the end in [Section 10](http://docs.arc42.org/section-10/).

 SAFe also covers [NFRs](https://www.scaledagileframework.com/nonfunctional-requirements/).